deyoungbryce/KeymastersKeepGames/README.md

 - Gift the (random gift) to Shuanshuan | Time-Consuming
 - Collect the (random map region) Map Data Chip from Shanhai | Time-Consuming
 - Defeat (random miniboss) | Time-Consuming

+### Nubby's Number Factory
+- Obtain and upgrade the following item: (random item)
+- Win a run using the following items: (3 random items)
+- Purchase the following items from the Cafe in one run: (2 random cafe items)
+- Win a run using the following Black Market item: (random black market item)
+- Purchase and trigger the (random perk) perk
+- Win a run using the following supervisor: (random supervisor)
+- Beat the (random challenge) challenge

 ### Risk of Rain 2
 - Complete a run as (random character)